Winter Courses

 Topics individually arranged with faculty.
 Prereq: plan of Study and consent of coordinator.
 1-8 credits (max.
 8)

-Dr. Jason Mateika- Coordinator
+Dr. Robert Wessells- Coordinator

 PSL 7890 Physiology Seminar Topics individually arranged with faculty.
 Prereq: enrollment in a graduate program.
 Offered every winter, 1 credit (max.
 6)